johnhoman/johnhoman/docs/kubernetes-webhook-python.md

 A webhook is a way to validate and/or apply defaults to a resource manifest such as a pod.
 Setting up a webhook typically requires a web service (deployed on the cluster in the normal way) and some configuration to tell Kubernetes how to use the web service.
-Those configurations are
+These configurations are

 * [MutatingWebhookConfiguration]
 * [ValidatingWebhookConfiguration]